 Unfortunately, practical methods to alert wrong-way drivers to their errors can only be so effective, because most wrong-way collisions are caused by drivers impaired by alcohol or drugs.
 In their inebriated state, drunk drivers may miss a sign and enter onto a highway going in the opposite direction, or may make a U-turn and head in the way of oncoming cars.

 Florida’s response to this problem has been to increase the number of officers patrolling highways on the lookout for potential DUI arrests.
 The Florida Highway Patrol regularly assembles teams of 20 to 30 troopers to focus on a certain region over the course of a weekend to identify and charge drunk drivers in that area.

 Though wrong-way crashes are relatively rare, causing only three percent of traffic fatalities nationwide, they exact a devastating toll on victims and their loves ones and can also ruin the lives of the negligent drivers themselves.
 At Largey Law, we help people who have been injured in car crashes to seek monetary compensation for their losses.
 Our compassionate team provides skilled DUI defense as well.
 No matter the challenges we come up against, our lawyers are thorough in building cases geared toward our clients’ best interests.

-To schedule a free initial consultation with an experienced auto accident lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced auto accident lawyer, contact us online.
 Largey Law’s offices are conveniently located in Clermont, Tavares and Inverness.